Of Bears and Oaks: Finding black bears this Fall

 Sure, they nap.
 But they can be found foraging throughout the day and will range far beyond their normal territories in what biologists refer to as the “fall shuffle,” moving from one crop of acorns to the next.

 This is important to understand for wildlife photographers interested in photographing black bears.
 Acorns change the behavior of the species.
 This food source gets them up and moving about.
-And it increases your likelihood of finding bears when there is enough light to manage a decent exposure.
+And it increases your likelihood of finding bears by understanding their food ecology.

 But not all acorns are created equally in the world of black bears.